-3.5 OPTIMIZING ENERGY SAVING AND RESOURCES CONSUMPTION
+3.5.
+OPTIMIZING ENERGY SAVING AND RESOURCES CONSUMPTION

-The main contributors to the Group's carbon footprint are (1) indirect GHG emission generated from electricity consumption, (2) direct GHG emission generated from office administration inevitably involve consumption of fossil fuel directly or indirectly, (3) indirect GHG emission generated from business travel by flight and (4) paper consumption in business operation, which releases Nitrogen Oxides (NOx), Sulphur Oxides (SOx), and Carbon Dioxide (CO2) into the air.
-The Group is highly aware that such GHG emission is one of the major sources of global warming.
-Therefore, we strive to reduce our carbon and ecological footprint and adopt practices that are sustainable to the environment and minimize our impact on the environment.
-The sustainable measures adopted by the Group includes:
+The Group has identified several key contributors to its carbon footprint.
+These include (1) indirect GHG emission generated from electricity consumption, (2) direct GHG emission generated from office administration inevitably involve consumption of fossil fuel directly or indirectly, (3) indirect GHG emission generated from business travel by flight and (4) paper consumption in business operation, which releases Nitrogen Oxides (NOx), Sulphur Oxides (SOx), and Carbon Dioxide (CO2) into the air.